tryphotino/photino.Documentation/03-Photino.Blazor.md

 # Photino.Blazor
+NOTE: Photino.Blazor is no longer being maintained by this group.
+We envision it be superceded by .NET 6 and MAUI (Xamarin Forms vNext).
 ## Audience
 This document is for .NET developers who would like to understand or contribute to the Photino.Blazor and <span>Photino.</span>NET projects.
 It is a reference implementation of the Photino.Native project for the .NET development platform using Blazor.